aba20/tavel-guide/README.md

 2. Home page and About us page.
 3. Feedback page

+# Next Step in Future:
+1. Find api that shows more cities and countries
+2. Galary in homepage.
+3. Booking for trips.
+4. User review on cities.

 # React:
 I used react app to make compoenets and there are many components made to make the webpage more flixlable.